High & Dry (album)

-High & Dry is the debut album by country music singer-songwriter Marty Brown.
+High & Dry is the debut album by American country music singer-songwriter Marty Brown.
 It was produced by Tony Brown and released in August 1991 on MCA Records.
-It featured 3 singles (the title track, "Wildest Dreams" and "Every Now & Then"), none of which charted.
-The album itself peaked at number 44.
+It featured 3 singles (the title track, "Wildest Dreams" and "Every Now and Then"), none of which charted.
+The album itself peaked at number 44 and spent 20 weeks on the Top Country Albums chart.